GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gce/vm-has-ops-agent.md

 ### Failure Reason

-GCE Instance "{vm_name}" does not have {subagent} agent installed and the subagent is not exporting data
+GCE Instance "{full_resource_path}" does not have {subagent} agent installed and the subagent is not exporting data

 ### Failure Remediation

-GCE Instance "{vm_name}" does not have {subagent} agent installed and the subagent is not exporting data https://cloud.google.com/stackdriver/docs/solutions/agents/ops-agent/troubleshoot-run-ingest
+GCE Instance "{full_resource_path}" does not have {subagent} agent installed and the subagent is not exporting data https://cloud.google.com/stackdriver/docs/solutions/agents/ops-agent/troubleshoot-run-ingest

 ### Success Reason

-GCE Instance "{vm_name}" has {subagent} agent installed and currently exporting data
+GCE Instance "{full_resource_path}" has {subagent} agent installed and currently exporting data